the-iterator/VIE/readme.txt

 To run the code:

 1. Create your own or choose an existing input file inside /Input/ folder.
-Set its name inside viepy2.py/viepy3.py
+Set its name inside viepy2.py or viepy3.py

-2. Go to the main folder (/VIE/) and start ipython in terminal (if you are not in the main folder you can "cd" to it from inside ipython)
+2. Go to the main folder (/VIE/) and start ipython or ipython3 in terminal (if you are not in the main folder you can "cd" to it from inside ipython)

 3. In ipython type: run viepy2.py